MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 -   Dimensions: 82.8 mm x 78.5 mm

 *(HASL is fine, but more difficult for soldering fine-pitch parts like the CPU and FFC connector)*

-**NOTE: At the time of writing, v1.3 is untested.
-I will be ordering boards to verify function myself.
-There are only minor differences between v1.2 and v1.3, and all of the changes are for convenience in assembly and board measurements, so I do not expect there to be any issues.
-See changelog below for more information.**

 ## Power Supply
 The majority of the crucial power supply circuitry is on the PWR board, but the CPU board still has some portion of power supply interfacing.